PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 SSDT-XOSI | ACPI function of MAC and WIN, dual systems must-have.
-SSDT-ALS0 | Provided by NootedRed, used for screen brightness adjustment SSDT-PNLF | Provided by NootedRed, used for screen brightness adjustment SSDT-dGPU-Off | Turn off the discrete graphics card
+SSDT-ALS0 | Provided by NootedRed, used for screen brightness adjustment SSDT-PNLF | Provided by NootedRed, used for screen brightness adjustment SSDT-NoHybGfx | Turn off the discrete graphics card
 SSDT-RMNE | Used in combination with the built-in Ethernet card in NullEthernet.kext to implement Apple ID login

 ### Kexts